billma007/billma007/README.md

 ## BillMa007

-a senior high school student in Suzhou Industrial Park,People's Republic of China.
+a senior high school student in Suzhou.

 ## interest

-I'm interested in C,C++,python.Also,I am studying Java,JS,Kotlin and Swift
+I'm interested in C,C++,python.

 I'm an Informatics Olympiad Competitor.~~But I'm just a rubbish.~~

-After class,I like playing violin,Rubik’s Cube，and playing Phigros(~~rks 13~~)
+After class,I like playing violin,Rubik’s Cube，and playing Phigros(~~rks 15~~)

 ## How to reach me?